znuny/Znuny4OTRS-CTI/README.md

 **Prerequisites**

 - The Znuny4OTRS-Repo package needs to be installed.
-You will find the package here: [http://znuny.com/d/Znuny4OTRS-Repo-1.0.0.opm](http://znuny.com/#!/znuny4otrs "Znuny4OTRS-Repo Download")
+You will find the package here: [http://znuny.com/#!/znuny4otrs](http://znuny.com/#!/znuny4otrs "Znuny4OTRS-Repo Download")
 - OTRS 3.1, OTRS 3.2, OTRS 3.3. or OTRS 4.0 needs to be installed
 - An installed telephone client on your workstation which supports URL schemes
 - Configure your local CTI client/agent to open a new browser window (OTRS window) on every incoming phone call.
 For example: YOUR-OTRS-IP/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX
 - We added new parameter screen.
 If you pass "AgentCustomerInformationCenter" to the screen var, you get linked to the customer information center.
   YOUR-OTRS-IP/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX;Screen=AgentCustomerInformationCenter;

-- The telephone number needs to be configured as searchable field (Check Kernel/Config.pm -> CustomerUser -> CustomerUserSearchFields)
+- The telephone number needs to be configured as a searchable field (Check Kernel/Config.pm -> CustomerUser -> CustomerUserSearchFields)

 If the caller is stored with his caller-id in the local database, the ticket create screen will be opened and the caller will be pre selected as customer.
 If you already have your customerdata in OTRS, the phonenumber might be provided with a URL to start external phonecalls.

 **Installation:**

 Install the package via

 Admin-->